-Incorporate pauses to draw attention to key parts of the testimony.
-Think through your and your witness’s physical movements, particularly if exhibits are being used.
-Consider the body language the witness and attorney use.
+Attorneys and witness should consider incorporating pauses to draw attention to key parts of the testimony.
+They should also consider their body language, as well as their physical movements, particularly if exhibits are being used.

 10. Finished Product

 At the end of this process, you’ll have a fun and engaging direct examination that allows your witness to provide the testimony you need.
-Because it’s not scripted, your direct examination will look a little differently each time you present it, and your witness will vary the way he or she answers questions.
+Because it’s not scripted, the direct examination will look a little differently each time it’s presented, and your witness will vary the way he or she answers questions.